Markdown

 Inline

-Use inline code when referring to short code quotations, field names, or file types.
+Use inline code when referring to a short code quotation, field name, or file type.

-For code quotations longer than a single line, use a fenced code block for language syntax highlighting support, less ambiguity, and better search result.
+For a code quotation longer than a single line, use a fenced code block for language syntax highlighting support, less ambiguity, and better search result.

 ```python